pahud/cdk-remote-stack/README.md

 ```

 ## Tools for multi-account deployment

-You will need to install [cdk-assume-role-credential-plugin](https://github.com/aws-samples/cdk-assume-role-credential-plugin) so you can deploy stacks from different accounts.
+You will need to install and bootstrap your target accounts with AWS CDK 1.108.0 or later, so you can deploy stacks from different accounts.
+It [adds support](https://github.com/aws/aws-cdk/pull/14874) for cross-account lookups.
+Alternatively, install [cdk-assume-role-credential-plugin](https://github.com/aws-samples/cdk-assume-role-credential-plugin).
 Read this [blog post](https://aws.amazon.com/tw/blogs/devops/cdk-credential-plugin/) to setup this plugin.

-## Limitation
+## Limitations
-1. At this moment, the `RemoteParameters` construct only support the `String` data type from parameter store.
+1. At this moment, the `RemoteParameters` construct only supports the `String` data type from parameter store.
-2. Max number of parameters is `100`.
-Will make it configurable in the future PR when required.
+2. Maximum number of parameters is `100`.
+Will make it configurable in the future if required.

+# License
+This code is licensed under the Apache License 2.0.
+See the [LICENSE](LICENSE) file.